Character page for Knives Out.

 - Cigar Chomper: He spends part of his first day on the case working his way through a lancero cigar.

 - Decoy Protagonist: Despite the promotional material portraying Blanc as the main character, it quickly becomes clear that Marta is the real focus of the story, with Blanc remaining mostly in the background until the end.
-He gets top billing and he is the one who deduces the truth behind the sordid affair, but Marta is the focal viewpoint character.
+He gets top billing, is the second most important figure in the story, and is the one who deduces the truth behind the sordid affair, but Marta is the focal viewpoint character.
 His face is not even clearly seen (only unfocused in the background) until 8 1/2 minutes into the movie, doesn't even say his first line at around 12 1/2 minutes, while Marta is the first main character we're introduced to.

 - Deep South: Has a deep Southern accent, something Ransom mocks.

 - Disappointed by the Motive: An unusual example; Blanc correctly figures the motive is Harlan's money.
 But when Ransom tells Marta that more than that, he just couldn't stand the idea of her, an outsider, inheriting the family fortune, Blanc is genuinely galled that the whole affair is driven more by petty vanity than anything.